Keith Rowland: International career

 Rowland gained 19 caps for Northern Ireland scoring one goal in a 1–0 win against Finland on 10 October 1998.
 He was first capped whilst with West Ham making his international debut on 8 September 1993 against Latvia.
 His final game came on 9 May 1999 in a 1–0 win against Ireland.

 Coaching career

 After coaching at Aveley, Rowland followed manager Rod Stringer to Braintree Town in May 2010 where he was first-team coach.
 After managerial contract negotiations failed, he left the club with Stringer in May 2011.
 On 14 June 2011, Rowland returned to Braintree as Assistant Manager to Alan Devonshire.
 In January 2016, Rowland was appointed manager of Wingate & Finchley.
 During Rowland's time at the club, Wingate recorded two record high finishes in the Isthmian League Premier Division.
 On 29 August 2019, Rowland returned to Aveley as manager.
 He left Aveley in November 2021.
 He was appointed Tilbury manager on 16 November 2021.
 Rowland left by mutual agreement on 19 February 2022.

+In October 2023, he returned to management when he was appointed manager of Brentwood Town.